Surveillance involving trespass

 Police powers to keep surveillance data

-If criminal proceedings are commenced, raw surveillance data (including visual footage, audio recordings, etc) can be kept by the police until:
+If criminal proceedings are commenced, raw surveillance data (including visual footage and audio recordings) can be kept by the police until:

 - any appeal period for those criminal proceedings has expired (whichever is latest).